Tourist Attractions and Best Places to visit in Bilbao Spain

 Get to understand how far the city has come and the struggles she has gone through.
 The Archaeological Museum was opened to the public in 2008, and it perfectly illustrates the steady evolution of Basque culture.

 Learn about Bilbao Estuary at Museo Maritimo Ria de Bilbao

 The museum is located close to the Bilbao Estuary on the site of formerly Euskalduna shipyard outbuildings.
-The museum features numerous exhibitions including the restored vessels as well as the docks.
-You will learn about the history of Bilbao maritime and traditions of Basque people who made their living out of the estuary.
+The museum features numerous exhibitions, including the restored vessels as well as the docks.
+You will learn about the history of Bilbao maritime and the traditions of the Basque people who made their living out of the estuary.